Honda Motor Co., Ltd. (HMC) Cl - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Honda Motor Co., Ltd. (HMC) Failed to Disclose the Flaws in its Idle Stop Safety Feature
+What is this Case About: Honda Motor Co., Ltd. (HMC, Financial) Failed to Disclose the Flaws in its Idle Stop Safety Feature

 According to the complaint, during the class period, defendants touted the safety of its Idle Stop technology, including that it is an "advanced safety feature[] to assist and help protect you and your most precious cargo."
 However, defendants failed to disclose that Honda had overstated the safety and effectiveness of its Idle Stop engine feature and therefore, maintained deficient disclosure controls and procedures with respect to product quality and safety.
 As a result, Honda failed to prevent American Honda from marketing and selling thousands of vehicles that contained defective features, which subjected the Company to a heightened risk of litigation, and financial and reputational harm.